 The operation of this stove is a little complicated when mixed with the stove needing to be hot for the catalyst to become engaged.
 The catalyst does become damaged over time and will need to be replaced, however, if you use the stove carefully, it can last for at least six seasons but if misused it will fall apart within two years.

 Non-catalytic combustion creates combustion in the firebox itself.
 It uses three things to do this an insulated firebox, diverted gas flow by a baffle and air introduced around the top of the firebox through small holes.
-These ovens have more of a peak heat output but they create a beautiful fire which people enjoy.
+These ovens have more of a peak heat output but they create a beautiful fire that people enjoy.
 Parts will need to be replaced periodically from the high temperatures.

 6. MSR Alpine 2-Pot Set

 This two-pot set from MSR is made out of stainless steel, which means you can bang it and bump it and it would still work.
 Nearly perfect when it comes to durability score, the MSR Alpine 2-Pot Set is great for camping trips where cooking soup and rice is required.